MicrosoftDocs/memdocs/memdocs/intune/fundamentals/windows-virtual-desktop-multi-session.md

 - Running Windows 10 multi-session, version 1903 or later.
 - [Hybrid Azure AD-joined]( https://docs.microsoft.com/azure/active-directory/devices/hybrid-azuread-join-plan).
 - Set up as remote desktops in pooled host pools in Azure.
-- Enrolled in Intune using one of the following methods:
+- Enrolled in Microsoft Endpoint Manager using one of the following methods:
   - Configured with [Active Directory group policy]( https://docs.microsoft.com/windows/client-management/mdm/enroll-a-windows-10-device-automatically-using-group-policy), set to use Device credentials, and set to automatically enroll devices that are Hybrid Azure AD-joined.
 For this preview, we only support enrollment via group policy if you're using  a single MDM provider.
   - [Configuration Manager co-management]( https://docs.microsoft.com/configmgr/comanage/overview).

 > [!IMPORTANT]
-> On all Vibranium builds, there is currently an issue causing remote actions in Intune such as remote sync to not work properly.
+> On all Vibranium builds, there is currently an issue causing remote actions in Microsoft Endpoint Manager such as remote sync to not work properly.
 As a result, any pending policies assigned to devices can take up to 8 hours to be applied.
-To resolve this issue, please perform the following steps on your virtual machines **prior to enrolling them in Intune**:
+To resolve this issue, please perform the following steps on your virtual machines **prior to enrolling them in Microsoft Endpoint Manager**:
 > - Use automation such as a GPO to add the following registry key:
 >   - Hive: HKEY_LOCAL_MACHINE\Software\Microsoft\Windows NT\CurrentVersion\Server
 >   - Value name: ClientExperienceEnabled